- CustomLinks_2

 - Issuing of infractions

-- Crime recognition and incident reporting
+- Crime recognition and incidence reporting

 - Tactical communications